scrabbletank/farhome-rules/rulesdoc.md

 ##### Occult

-You are always under the effects of the spell _Dark Sight_ and you gain 1 superior die when making stealth rolls in dim light or darkness.
+You are always under the effects of the spell _Dark Sight_ and you add a superior die when making stealth rolls in dim light or darkness.

-### Humanoid
+<div class='pageNumber auto' style='color:black;   padding-right: 11mm;'></div>
+\page

 #### Fallen